bunq/sdk_python/bunq/sdk/exception/EXCEPTIONS.md

 ## Exceptions
-When you make a request via the SDK, there is a cobjecthance of request objectfailiobjectng due to various reasons.
+When you make a request via the SDK, there is a chance of request failing due to various reasons.
 When such a failure happens, an exception corresponding to the error occurred is raised.

 ----
 #### Possible Exceptions